harside/Store-Challenge/README.md

 Where `latitude` and `longitude` are the current points of your location.

+Note: For more detailed information about this service, you can consult the documentation once you run the service.
+To do so, go to http://localhost:3000/api-docs

 ## Preguntas y Respuestas:

 - ¿cual es el alcance esperado? algo orientado a monitoreo/logging que permita tener trazas de las request que se realizan al servicio? o ¿algo como una auditoria propia de forma que se guarde en un BD? ¿Qué información específica se espera registrar de cada llamado?